IkeVoodoo/DataManager/README.md

 Well fear not!
 This project has got you covered!

+NOTE: This project was made in 30 minutes and is not yet complete, it might work but its not guaranteed.

 ## Features

 - Saved data will be converted to instructions which are easy to read.